 FIRES & REGULATIONS

 There is no plant collecting or harvesting of wood allowed on the island by L.A.
 Co.
 Ordinance 602(a) P.C. and 602 (b) P.C. and this will be strictly enforced by the Coastal and Campground Rangers.
 No smoking is allowed outside of the Campground fire ring areas, and none at all is allowed in the primitive boat-in sites per L.A.
 County Fire Code.
 No beach fires are allowed per Los Angeles County Fire due to high fire hazard on the island(Fire Code section 1102.3.9 & Division 2 appendix IIa, section 3 & 13 will be enforced).
 Only Boat-In sites with metal fire rings in place are allowed a small wood fire.
 No collecting & burning wood of any kind from the island – bring a small bundle of wood from the grocery store… our local Von’s in Avalon and the General Store at Two Harbors sell bundles of firewood.
 Briquettes may be used in the fire rings for cooking, they have attached grates.
 L.A.
 Co.
-Fire may determine there will be no fires during 2015, due to the extreme fire danger and our drought.
-We’ll keep you posted.
+Fire may determine there will be no fires at all during 2015, due to the extreme fire danger and our drought.
+At this time (June 2015) there are NO FIRES ALLOWED.
+We’ll keep you posted if that should change.

 The cross-channel carriers: Catalina Express, & Catalina Passenger Service (the “Flyer” out of Newport) have varying baggage restrictions.
 None allow (Fed. regulations) flammables (stove,lantern fuels).
 Chet’s Hardware in Avalon sells propane canisters, white gas etc. call 310-510-0990 to make sure they stock your type.
 The Two Harbors General Store also sells fuel including MSR Isopro all-season fuel blend canisters.